 The following donations were made in memory of loved ones.

 Many friends have donated in memory of Jacquie Pryor, who had a deep and abiding interest in conservation and was an original patron of Charles Darwin Reserve.
 Her husband Paul continues to support Charles Darwin Reserve in her honour.
 Dr Fran Baum and Paul Laris gave in memory of their friend Christine Caleidin.
 Many people donated in memory of our supporter Beverley Menzies’ canine companion ‘Tug’.
 We also received several donations in memory of Desmond Murphy, and Robyn Blake, Patsy Chalmers and Heather Willes donated in memory of Rosalind Willes.

 Nick Kolliner donated to celebrate Carol Young’s 70th birthday.
 Kim Langley donated at the request of Peta Kowalski to celebrate her 50th birthday.
 We also received a donation from Emma Verge in celebration of Peta’s birthday, and another from Freya Stromsvag to celebrate Gabi’s birthday.

-We gratefully acknowledge the estates of Chris Burrowes, Loris Lorraine Grote, Gretel Woodward, Lorraine Maxine Meldrum, and Wanda Marion Summers.
+We gratefully acknowledge receiving gifts in Wills from the following estates: Chris Burrowes, Loris Lorraine Grote, Gretel Woodward, Lorraine Maxine Meldrum, and Wanda Marion Summers.